LionelBeato/coatimundis/Week-4/Day-17/OVERVIEW.md

 ### Explore JavaScript Libraries

-1. Using npm, install a javascript library.
+1. Using npm, install a javascript library (lodash, moment, chart.js, etc).
 2. Implement the functionality of that library (so if I had lodash I would call a lodash method, if I had momentJS I would use it to formate a date, etc)
 3. Try to use more than one library!
+4. Push your project to GitHub.

 ### Create a simple todo app using express